Smart Homes & Home Inspections

 By the end of the year, the U.S. will have approximately 63 million smart homes.
 That number expects to climb substantially in the next few years.
 By 2024, 53% of all homes in North America are likely to be smart homes.
-Not only does the connectivity and dynamic technology associated with smart gadgets enhance these homes with improved functionality, they can even add value to houses.
+Not only do the connectivity and dynamic technology associated with smart gadgets enhance these homes with improved functionality, but they can also even add value to houses.

 Of course, the downside of purchasing a smart home or outfitting one with smart features is the expense.
 Smart homes tend to be more expensive than their non-connective counterparts.
 This isn’t only because of their added functionality but also because there is greater demand among buyers for connected homes.

 Additionally, all the added functionality associated with smart home features requires specialized maintenance and repair professionals when something goes wrong.
 Also, when purchasing a smart home, you’ll need to ensure that your home inspector has plenty of experience inspecting smart homes.

 Here, we’ll outline what to expect when inspecting smart homes and how to turn any home into the smart home of your dreams.

 A home inspection is a crucial aspect of buying any home, but smart homes require some additional expertise on the part of the home inspector.
 More advanced than traditional homes, smart homes can feature a wide range of tech devices and gadgets that require inspection know-how.
 During the inspection, smart home inspectors will have to ensure that smart features function correctly and, possibly, even guide buyers about the use and maintenance of these devices.